 However, students are required to submit an ACT or SAT score if:

-Applicants should plan on taking ACT or SAT test before May 1, 2021 for use in course placement, academic advising, and potential merit award increase.
-However, due to the impact of COVID-19 on access to ACT/SAT standardized test scores, this may not be possible.
+Applicants wishing to submit a test score should plan on taking ACT or SAT test before May 1, 2023 for use in course placement, academic advising, and potential merit award increase.

 Applying Test Optional